 The FAF, which oversees the board that sets U.S. accounting standards, expects to fill Stone’s spot next year, according to a press release from the Norwalk, Connecticut-based organization.
 Stone, an accounting professor at the University of Alabama in Tuscaloosa, took a leave of absence on Dec.
 10, the day the SEC announced its claims against her and seven other former directors of the funds.

 The SEC accused the mutual funds’ directors of allowing assets backed by subprime mortgages to be overvalued as the housing market collapsed in 2007.
-The action followed a related $200 million settlement with Morgan Keegan, a subsidiary of Raymond James Financial Inc. (RJF), last year and sanctions against two employees in 2010.
+The action followed a related $200 million settlement with Morgan Keegan, a subsidiary of Raymond James Financial Inc. (RJF:US), last year and sanctions against two employees in 2010.

 Stone and five other directors acted “diligently and in good faith” and intend to contest the SEC’s allegations, which they “emphatically deny,” their attorney, Stephen Crimmins of K&L Gates in Washington, said in a Dec.
 10 statement.
 Stone didn’t return a call for comment today.